 MOWA collaborates with Milwaukee’s premiere lakefront retirement community Saint John’s On The Lake to further awareness of Wisconsin art and artists.
 The gallery features four exhibits every year and runs in conjunction with Milwaukee’s Gallery Night and Day.
-Opening receptions and artists’ talks are part of the celebration and help create more awareness and appreciation for the work.
+Opening receptions and artists’ talks are part of the celebration.

 Saint John's On The Lake

 (detail) Leon Travanti, Terraces of Varanasi No 2, Acrylic, 2015